Best Beaches in the Algarve, Portugal: 20 Amazing Tips

 Praia de Vale Covo in Carvoeiro

-One of our favorite beaches is in Portimão.
-Along the beach, there are many bars; it’s long, wide, and sandy.
-In winter, we go there for long walks with our dogs (they probably aren’t allowed in summer) and enjoy the sunset.
+One of our favourite beaches is in Portimão.
+There’s a row of bars along the beach, and it’s long, wide and sandy.
+In winter we go there for long walks with our dogs (in summer they’re probably not allowed) and enjoy the sunset.

-Praia da Rocha in Portimão is also among the most beautiful beaches in Portugal
+Praia da Rocha in Portimão is one of the best beaches in Portugal

-Praia da Rocha in Portimão is also among the most beautiful beaches in Portugal
+Praia da Rocha in Portimão is one of the best beaches in Portugal

 Meia Praia

-A short distance from Lagos – you can get there from Lagos with a longer walk – is Alvor, a charming fishing village where you’ll find the long and wide sandy beach Meia Praia.
+A short walk from Lagos – you can reach it on a longer stroll from town – lies Alvor, a charming fishing village where you’ll find the long, wide sandy Meia Praia.

-It’s ideal for families with children; it’s usually quiet here – though I don’t know about high season – but it’s so wide that you’ll definitely find your own spot.
+It’s ideal for families with kids, and it’s usually quiet here – though I’m not sure what it’s like in high season – but it’s so wide that you’ll definitely find your own little spot.

-We like to come here early in the morning when the beach is almost empty and we can enjoy a quiet walk at sunrise.
-A walk on the golden sand with the gentle sound of waves is actually a form of meditation.
+We love coming here early in the morning, when the beach is almost empty and we can enjoy a quiet walk at sunrise.
+Strolling along the golden sand to the gentle murmur of the waves is a kind of meditation, really.

-Praia do Carvalho is definitely one of the most photogenic beaches.
-It’s quite popular, so it can be crowded in summer, but we come here to read during winter.
-It’s usually quite peaceful here.
+One of the most photogenic beaches is definitely Praia do Carvalho.
+It’s pretty popular, so it can get crowded in summer, but we come here in winter to read.
+It’s usually fairly peaceful.

-This trail is one of the most beautiful and popular in the Algarve, offering breathtaking views of the ocean, cliffs, and picturesque beaches.
-The trail connects Praia da Marinha and Praia de Vale Centeanes, passing right by Praia do Carvalho.
+This route is one of the most beautiful and popular in the Algarve, offering breathtaking views of the ocean, cliffs and picturesque beaches.
+The trail connects the beaches of Praia da Marinha and Praia de Vale Centeanes, passing right by Praia do Carvalho.

 Praia do Carvalho